Annual Reporting Measures (CAEP Component 5.4 | A.5.4)

 Satisfaction of Employers and Employment Milestones

-During Fall 2016, focus groups were conducted with partnering school districts to address employer satisfaction with USC completers from Academic Years (AYs) 2013-14, 2014-15, and 2015-16.
-Conclusions from these focus groups regarding the USC College of Education teacher education program include--
+During Fall 2016, focus groups were conducted with partnering school districts to address employer satisfaction with UofSC completers from Academic Years (AYs) 2013-14, 2014-15, and 2015-16.
+Conclusions from these focus groups regarding the UofSC College of Education teacher education program include--

 - the current education curriculum and content standards are generally preparing graduates for their first jobs and supervisors are happy with teacher preparation,